NethServer/docs/administrator-manual/en/upgrade.rst

 Before starting make sure to have:

 - a running |product| 6 installation, we will call it original server or source server
-- a running |product| 7 installation with at least the same disk space of the source server, we will call it destination server
+- a running |product| 7 installation with at least the same disk space of the source server, and **latest updates installed**; we will call it destination server
 - a working network connection between the two severs

 Please also make sure the source server allows root login via SSH key and password.